 - designation of sensitive areas exposed to environmental degradation processes,

 - seeking opportunities to reduce or eliminate risks,

 - supporting the concept of multifunctional and sustainable rural development.

 Activities in the field of shaping the agricultural environment run simultaneously with the processes of its use and protection.

 Polish agriculture, in accordance with the development strategy and accession requirements, will undergo quite profound changes.
-The condition for undertaking such transformations is to rationalise the use of agricultural production area and to incorporate new needs and agricultural development programmes into its shaping.
-The need to meet these challenges will increase the need for information support, which is an indispensable basis for appropriate decisions.
+The condition for undertaking such transformations is to rationalise the use of agricultural production area and to incorporate newly emerged needs and agricultural development programmes into its shaping.
+The need to meet these challenges will increase the demand for information support, which is an indispensable basis for appropriate decisions.

-The aim of the research sub-programme is to support the rational use of agricultural production area at various levels of management, taking into account natural and organisational and economic conditions.
+The aim of the research sub-programme is to support the rational use of agricultural production area at various levels of management, taking into account natural, organisational, and economic conditions.
 Simultaneously, the sub-programme aims to develop the principles of organisation and functioning of agricultural holdings, enabling the implementation of sustainable development goals in various natural, economic and organisational conditions.
-The research work will be primarily aimed at identifying such a structure which will enable the effective use of the farm’s own resources and the proper linking of plant and animal production.
+The research work will be primarily aimed at identifying such a structure which will enable the effective use of the farm’s own resources and proper linking of plant and animal production.